DZD-eV-Diabetes-Research/dict2graph/dict2graph_docs/use_transformers.md

 └──────────────────────────────────────────────────┘
 ```

-Now lets flip the order of our transformators:
+Now lets flip the order of our transformers:

 ```python
 from neo4j import GraphDatabase